 Ronny Quevedo (b.
 1981 in Guayaquil, Ecuador) works in a variety of mediums including sculpture and drawing.
 His work "posits profound interconnections between the circular movements engendered by sport and the expansive pathways forged by the artist’s personal migration story from Ecuador to the Bronx," Ananda Cohen-Aponte writes in Hyperallergic.
 Quevedo holds an MFA from the Yale School of Art (2013) and BFA from The Cooper Union (2003).

 Quevedo’s solo exhibition, Every Measure of Zero, is on view through April 27, 2019.
+Concurrent exhibitions include Effort Economy at Blue Star Contemporary (through May 5 in San Antonio) and Field of Play at Open Source (through May 11 in Brooklyn).
 He is artist in residence at Smack Mellon in Brooklyn, NY through summer 2019.